tarantool/tarantool/doc/sphinx/book/box/box_index.rst

 is RTREE.
 There are operations for searching *rectangles* (geometric objects with 4 corners and 4 sides) and *boxes* (geometric objects with more than 4 corners and more than 4 sides, sometimes called hyperrectangles).
-This manual uses term *rectangle-or-box* for the whole class of objects that includes both rectangles and boxes.
+This manual uses the term *rectangle-or-box* for the whole class of objects that includes both rectangles and boxes.
 Only rectangles will be illustrated.

 Rectangles are described according to their X-axis (horizontal axis) and Y-axis